deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 You can go to __seh.txt__ and choose any of the memory locations that adhere to our character schema and have no null bytes.
 We will get to finding all of the bad characters in a second, just keep [Trying Harder](https://www.offensive-security.com/when-things-get-tough/).
 The address I chose was: `0x10014C42`.
 You are more than welcome to try any addresses that work for you!

 Before updating the PoC, let's ask ourselves a question.
 Now that we can control what gets loaded into the instruction pointer, what should we do?
-The typical thing to do in a SEH exploit would be to do a short jump into the second buffer of user supplied data, where presumably our shellcode is.
+The typical thing to do in an SEH exploit would be to do a short jump into the second buffer of user supplied data, where presumably our shellcode is.
 Remember to restart Immunity, and press play.
 Here is the updated PoC:
 ```console
 root@kali:~/ADMIN_EXPRESS/POC# cat poc.py
 # Proof of Concept - Admin Express v1.2.5.485 Exploit